mw123/systems-puzzle/README.md

 Imagine you're on an engineering team that is building an eCommerce site where users can buy and sell items (similar to Etsy or eBay).
 One of the developers on your team has put together a very simple prototype for a system that writes and reads to a database.
 The developer is using Postgres for the backend database, the Python Flask framework as an application server, and nginx as a web server.
 All of this is developed with the Docker Engine, and put together with Docker Compose.

 Unfortunately, the developer is new to many of these tools, and is having a number of issues.
-The developer needs your help debugging the system and getting it to properly work.
+The developer needs your help debugging the system and getting it to work properly.

 # Puzzle details